 I was never into the console game scene when I was

-younger and only really got interested in it later in life with the Sony PS2 so for me IBM PC games from the DOS era with
+younger and only really got interested in it later in life with the Sony PS2 so for me IBM PC systems from the DOS era with

 a sprinkle of Windows 9x have the most prominent place